pcmarts/Collab-Room-Telegram-App/docs/discovery/README.md

 - `Stack`: Container component that manages the stack of cards
 - `SwipeableCard`: Individual card component with swipe gestures
 - `CollaborationDialog`: Modal component for displaying collaboration details
+- `MatchNotification`: Component that displays when a match is found

+### Client-Side Implementation

+The client-side implementation in DiscoverPage.tsx has the following key features:

+1. **API Integration**: Uses React Query to fetch collaborations from the `/api/collaborations/search` endpoint
+2. **State Management**: Manages the state of cards, swipe history, and user interactions
+3. **Error Handling**: Displays appropriate error messages when API requests fail
+4. **Loading States**: Shows loading indicators during data fetching
+5. **Responsive Design**: Adapts to different screen sizes and orientations

+The implementation was recently improved to use the standard React Query configuration pattern rather than a custom implementation, which provides better error handling and caching capabilities.

 ## Customization Options